zgramstad/ChatApp/README.md

 ### Invite

-An invite is just a gateway inside a room.
+An invite is just a gateway to the inside of a room.
 Therefore, sending an invite is just sending your internal perspective of the room.

 # Interfaces